5464jmy/NOCUDARuntime/pybind11/docs/faq.rst

 a custom type that does allow modifications.

-An other alternative involves binding a small wrapper lambda function that returns a tuple with all output arguments (see the remainder of the documentation for examples on binding lambda functions).
+An other alternative involves binding a small wrapper lambda function that returns a tuple with all outputPtr arguments (see the remainder of the documentation for examples on binding lambda functions).
 An example:

 .. code-block:: cpp